tankangliang/tp/docs/UserGuide.md

 ### Finding clients: `client find`

-Finds clients whose names contain any of the given keywords.
+Finds clients whose names contain any of the given keywords, or whose country of residence contains any of the given keywords.

 Format: `client find KEYWORD [MORE_KEYWORDS]`
 * The search is case-insensitive. e.g `hans` will match `Hans`